You can start to campaign as soon as you have decided to stand. It is best to focus your efforts immediately before and during the voting period.

 We will place a copy of your election statement and career information along with a photograph (if you provide it) on the RCN website.
 Potential voters will be able to view this to help them make their decision.

-We can include a contact email address and/or phone number on the website for members to use.
+We can include a contact email address, phone number, and links to your social media profiles on the website for members to use to contact you.

 We will also send emails and other communications to members during the voting period to promote the vote.
 These will direct members to all candidates' election statements and career information on our website.